Discover where's cool in Cape Town

 It’s the great outdoors that is the headline act in Cape Town, and number one on your list should be Table Mountain, a vast, towering wilderness set slap-bang in the middle of the city.
 Whizz up by cable car, or be more adventurous and take a guided hike to the top (it’s not easy, but it’s worth it).
 A gentler alternative is Lion’s Head, which you can climb up unguided (go in a group, and take a torch to make your way back down after sunset), or even easier is the drive up to Signal Hill for sundowners and epic sea views.
 At the very tip of the peninsula is Cape Point, a wild slice of rock jutting into the Atlantic, and best visited on a road-trip by side-car.
 Look out for the baboons scurrying about once you get there, and hold on to any snacks – they’ve been known to steal sandwiches straight out of visitors’ hands.
 Further around the coast, at the beginning of False Bay, is Boulders Beach, so-called because of the huge granite rocks littering the sand, but best-known for its colony of African penguins.
 Watch from the broadwalk as they waddle about their daily business (but note that they can be a bit smelly).

 Do spend a couple of days in the Cape Winelands just an hour out of town, a beautiful area of rolling vineyards, purple-hued mountains and lovely wine estates.
 The village of Franschhoek is pretty, with a wine tram that trundles between the wineries, while Stellenbosch is more authentic – a charming, proper working town with a university.
-If you want to stay in the area, Oude Werf is a gorgeous historical boutique hotel, offering stylish rooms and fantastic dining.
+If you want to stay in the area, we can find you a hotel offering stylish rooms and fantastic dining.
 For the foodies, there are various farmers’ markets in town at weekends.